gmartinezramirez-old/academic-kickstart/content/publication/publication-search.md

 # Featured image
 # Place your image in the `static/img/` folder and reference its filename below, e.g. `image = "example.jpg"`.
 [header]
-image = "headers/bubbles-wide.jpg"
+image = "paper.png"
-caption = "My caption :smile:"
+caption = "Plataform developed by Gary Fuenzalida."

 +++

-More detail can easily be written here using *Markdown* and $\rm \LaTeX$ math code.